abigail1993/map-react/maps-react/README.md

 What do we look for?

--Correctness: does the application do what was asked (e.g., all the user stories are complete)?
+- Correctness: does the application do what was asked (e.g., all the user stories are complete)?
 If there is anything missing, does the README explain why it is missing?
--Code quality: is the code simple, easy to understand, and maintainable?
+- Code quality: is the code simple, easy to understand, and maintainable?
 Are there any code smells or other red flags?
 Is the coding style consistent with the language's guidelines?
 Is it consistent throughout the codebase?
--UX: Is the web interface understandable and pleasing to use?
+- UX: Is the web interface understandable and pleasing to use?
 Is it responsive to various screen sizes, and fast to load?